 One interesting special case is Bionic.
 Much of the code there is from BSD, so unless the change is to code that's new to Bionic, please make an upstream fix, then a pull of a whole new file from the appropriate BSD.

-Prefer making all changes upstream.
-For general guidance, follow the Android Kernel Contribution Guidelines.
+Make all changes upstream.
+For general guidance, follow the Android Kernel Contribution Guidelines and the Develop Kernel Code for GKI page.

 Make all changes to LLVM-related projects (